Colchester Town Hall

 Colchester Town Hall is a municipal building in the High Street in Colchester, Essex, England.
-The town hall, which is the headquarters of Colchester Borough Council, is a Grade I listed building.
+The town hall, which is the headquarters of Colchester City Council, is a Grade I listed building.

 History

 The first building on the site, a moot hall, was completed in 1277, remodelled in 1374 and demolished in 1843.
-The second building on the site, which was designed by John Blore and R. Brandon in the neoclassical style with six full-height Doric order pilasters, was completed in 1845.
+The second building on the site, which was designed by John Blore and John Raphael Rodrigues Brandon in the neoclassical style with six full-height Doric order pilasters, was completed in 1845.
 After it was found to be unstable civic leaders decided to procure a further building on the same site in the late 19th century.

 Construction of the new building began in 1897.
 It was designed by John Belcher in the Edwardian Baroque style and was opened by the former Prime Minister, the Earl of Rosebery in 1902.
 The design involved a symmetrical main frontage with seven bays facing onto the High Street; the central section featured an arched doorway with the borough coat of arms in the tympanum and flanked by Doric order pilasters.
 There was an ornate balcony above the doorway and there were also three pairs of huge engaged Corinthian order columns spanning the first and second floors each carrying a broken pediment.
 Pevsner described the design as having been completed "with more braggadocio than anyone".